How Affordable is Trenchless Pipe Repair vs Traditional Repair?

-While trenchless techniques are becoming much more common, many homeowners question whether they are affordable compared to traditional repair techniques.
-Here are a few factors worth considering:
+While trenchless techniques are becoming much more common for sewer repair, many homeowners question whether they are affordable compared to traditional repair techniques.
+Here are a few factors worth considering with trenchless pipe repair for your sewer line:

-The Upfront Costs of Trenchless Vs Traditional Pipe Repair
+The Upfront Costs of Trenchless Pipe Repair vs Traditional Pipe Repair

 On paper, traditional sewer pipe repair solutions are slightly less expensive than trenchless repair solutions.
-As this method of pipe replacement is more common, homeowners typically have many contractors to choose from.
+As this method of pipe replacement is more common, homeowners typically have many sewer repair contractors to choose from.

 The cost of trenchless technologies varies based on the method utilized.
 Two commonly-used trenchless technologies used for pipe repair/replacement are:

-- Pipe Bursting.
-This technique uses a pneumatic or hydraulic head that destroys the old, broken pipe and drags in a new pipe to replace it.
-Pipe bursting tends to be a bit less expensive than lateral pipe lining, with costs ranging between $60 and $200 per foot of pipe replaced.
+Pipe bursting is a technique that uses a pneumatic or hydraulic head that destroys the old, broken pipe.
+During the pipe bursting process, your plumber also drags in a new pipe to replace the old pipe.
+Pipe bursting tends to be a bit less expensive than lateral pipe lining.
+Pipe bursting costs range between $60 and $200 per foot of pipe replaced.

-In a pure, “by the numbers” comparison of costs on paper, the price of traditional repair is less than or equal to that of trenchless repair solutions.
+In a pure, “by the numbers” comparison of costs on paper, the price of traditional sewer pipe repair is less than or equal to that of trenchless sewer pipe repair solutions.

-Of course, this superficial comparison doesn’t tell the whole story.
+Of course, this superficial comparison doesn’t tell the whole story when it comes to sewer repair.

 There are a number of additional costs to consider when making repairs to a pipe that the sticker prices listed above simply don’t cover.